Last updated: November 17, 2022

 Dogs: | Not allowed on the trail |

-If you’re not keen to go bushwalking and only want to visit the lookout, it’s best to park your car on Berkeley Close in Berowra Heights (see map location).
+If you’re not keen to go bushwalking and only want to visit the lookout, it’s best to park your car on Berkeley Close in Berowra Heights.
+From there, it’s an easy 15-minute walk to the lookout via a short section of the Berkeley Trail.

-At the Great North Walk signpost, that’s where you are going to head straight into the bush.
-This part of the track is the hardest bit as it’s quite steep, involving a few creek crossings and a bit of mild rock scrambling.
+This part of the track is the hardest as it’s quite steep, involving a few creek crossings and some rock scrambling.

-Once the track connects with the Berkeley fire trail further down in the valley, the walking path becomes much easier.
-From that point on, it’s another 20 minutes to get to Naa Badu Lookout.
+It becomes much easier once the track connects with the fire trail further down in the valley.
+From that point on, it’s another 20 minutes to reach the lookout.

 Naa Badu Lookout